Moosyu/moosyu.github.io/src/pages/blog/comment_thread.md

 if youre someone who cares about trigger warnings dont read this, in fact if you are then please leave my site thanks.

-i just saw a crazy ass comment thread that i feel the uncontrollable need to share because its not every day i get to read something this fucking stupid. the people involved in this are Hahahahaisofke (who im gonna call Haha) and yurisrarity (how im gonna call yuri), Yuri makes music and is trans, idk anything about Hahahahaisofke aside from the fact that they used to be tight with Yuri. [if you want to read the whole thread instead of listen to some guy commentate over it click here.](https://www.albumoftheyear.org/user/hahahahaisofke/album/1074420-/)
+i just saw a crazy ass comment thread that i feel the uncontrollable need to share because its not every day i get to read something this fucking stupid. the people involved in this are Hahahahaisofke (who im gonna call Haha) and yurisrarity (how im gonna call yuri), Yuri makes music and is trans, idk anything about Hahahahaisofke aside from the fact that they used to be tight with Yuri. [if you want to read the whole thread instead of listen to some guy commentate over it click here (Yuri's account was deleted so this a saved version of the page).](/pages/misc/comment_thread_save/)

 ![](https://i.imgur.com/FgyFSzB.png)